 The package is organized in the following directories:

 - Contains the main applications like a poisson example, a heat equation example, cc2d for laminar Stokes/Navier-Stokes in 2D and others)

 - Here you can put your own applications.
 Just copy one of the main examples from the applications/ folder to this folder and change as you like.

 - This directory contains a benchmark system we use for regression tests and for massive computations on cluster systems.

 - Basic shell scripts and makefile system

-    - Contains the basic libraries in a compressed form or download routines for these (as we are not

-    allowed to distribute the source of all libraries with our package).
-The makefile system will

-    automatically download these libraries via an existing Internet connection in Linux/Unix.
+- Contains the basic libraries in a compressed form or download routines for these (as we are not allowed to distribute the source of all libraries with our package).
+The makefile system will automatically download these libraries via an existing Internet connection in Linux/Unix and Mac OS X.

 - Template scripts for different architectures for the creation of makefiles.

 - Auxiliary programs (e.g., creation of EPS files from meshes)